 We have a “blended” service using old and newer music styles, and also have several small home groups that meet regularly.
 We seek to share the good news of Jesus with our world, which we do through missionaries, acts of service and gifts.

-Our mission statement summarizes our passion: “To know Christ and to make Him known.”
+Our mission statement summarizes our passion: “Learning to authentically live out Jesus’ grace.”